mSvcBench/muBench/Docs/Manual.md

 pip3 install -r requirements.txt
 ```

 Note: if you had error in installing required modules may be that some of them have not properly compiled in your device.
-It may help to install C/C++ building tools, with e.g. `sudo apt-get install build-essential`, `sudo apt-get install cmake` (or `sudo snap install cmake --classic` for lates version) on Ubuntu; there could be some missing `ffi` dev library that can be installed with `sudo apt-get install libffi-dev`; may be a lack of python3 wheel that can be installed with `pip3 install wheel` in the .venv.
+It may help to install C/C++ building tools, with e.g. `sudo apt-get install build-essential`, `sudo apt-get install cmake` (or `sudo snap install cmake --classic` for lates version) on Ubuntu; there could be some missing `ffi` dev and `cairo` libraries that can be installed with `sudo apt-get install libffi-dev libcairo2`; may be a lack of python3 wheel that can be installed with `pip3 install wheel` in the .venv.

 ### Step 2 -  Service mesh generation <!-- omit in toc -->